How EWA helps employee retention

 The ROI here is time back to focus on strategic HR and payroll initiatives, not transactional requests.

-To prove ROI, start by creating a simple scorecard for your business to keep track of improvements in core performance metrics.
+To prove the impact of an earned wage access program on retention and engagement, start by creating a simple scorecard for your business to keep track of improvements in core performance metrics.

 Turnover Reduction